Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Navigation Systems

-Although flying might be difficult, helicopters have sophisticated navigational systems that make it seem simple.
+Helicopters have good navigational systems that make it seem simple.
 These devices are so precise that they can easily go through even the thickest fog or storm clouds.

 Even if you don’t have a map, helicopter navigation systems are so accurate that they can lead you to even the most distant regions of the globe!